kingyue737/vitify-admin/README.md

 Currently, plenty of awesome Vue 2 librarys have not migrated to Vue 3 ecosystem, maybe never 😭.
 There is still a long way to go before the release of version Vuetify v3.1 which includes all components of Vuetify 2.
 So I struggle with bridging perfect DX of Vue 3 to my Vuetify 2 projects.
 It's strongly opinionated, but hope it can help you to avoid detours.

 Don't hesitate to open an issue or a discussion, if you meet any problem.
-The documentations will be ready soon!